Julien-R44/bentocache/docs/content/docs/introduction.md

 - 🔄 Synchronization of local cache via Bus
 - 🚀 Many drivers (Redis, Upstash, In-memory, Postgres, Sqlite and others)
 - 🛡️ Grace period and timeouts.
 Serve stale data when the store is dead or slow
-- 🔄 Early refresh.
-Refresh cached value before needing to serve it
 - 🗂️ Namespaces.
 Group your keys by categories.
 - 🛑 Cache stamped protection.
 - 🏷️ Named caches